jaescalo/akamai-cicd-examples/github-actions-terraform/README.md

 * Terraform updates and activates a property based on the changes performed to the rule tree.

 ## Prerequisites
-- [Akamai API Credentials](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials) for Cloudlets and Test Center.
-Also familiarize with concepts related to the .edgerc (location, section, account-key).
-These will be used in the pipeline code but removed from this writing for simplification.
+- [Akamai API Credentials](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials).
+Also familiarize with concepts related to the `.edgerc` file.
 - [Akamai Terraform Provider](https://techdocs.akamai.com/terraform/docs)
 - [Akamai CLI for Terraform](https://github.com/akamai/cli-terraform)
 - Basic Understanding of [GitHub Actions](https://docs.github.com/en/actions) and setting up [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 - [Linode Object Storage](https://www.linode.com/lp/object-storage/) bucket with Access Keys created for storing Terraform's state file.

 ## Prepare Properties for Akamai as Code
-Perhaps the most important step is to prepare the target properties for management via the pipeline framework.
+Perhaps the most important step is to prepare the target properties for management via Akamai as Code:

-* Pipeline should be based on a production property (i.e. www.example.com NOT qa.example.com)
+* The code should be based on a production property (i.e. www.example.com NOT qa.example.com)
 * If desired, perform a configuration clean-up (i.e. remove duplicated rules/behaviors, parameterize behaviors/matches, etc) which can help reduce the code length.
 * All advanced rules and matches need to be converted first to [Akamai Custom Behaviors](https://developer.akamai.com/blog/2018/04/26/custom-behaviors-property-manager-papi) or to the Property Manager behaviors/matches if possible.
 If there is an advanced override section this can also be converted to a custom advanced override.
 * Freeze the rule tree to a specific version to avoid future catalog updates that could turn the current Akamai as Code incompatible.